The Uniting US (US) founding members, a collective group of volunteer veterans and family members, are dedicated to:

 Uniting US spectrum of services:

-Note: US veteran artist David Horan's "Many Languages One Voice" featured at Dulles International Airport in Virginia.
+Note: Artwork created by US veteran artist Christine Helferich-Polosky "Her Voices" featured at Dulles International Airport in Virginia.

 Provide engaging events to share ideas and experiences from one individual to another as a means to celebrate healing, wellness, and uniting communities.